SiliconLabs/wisun-br-linux-docker/README.md

 This project does not aim to provide IPv6 connectivity.
 If your ISP does not provide IPv6, you can either:

-  - get an equipment providing IPv6 through NAT64 or 6to4
+  - get equipment providing IPv6 through NAT64 or 6to4
-  - get an equipment advertising a site-local IPv6 prefix (eg. fd01::/64).
+  - get equipment advertising a site-local IPv6 prefix (eg. fd01::/64).
 You can do that using radvd with any standard Linux.

 ## The container does not detect my IPv6 network